Have you ever wondered whether the correct spelling is turnstyle or turnstile? You are not alone.

 Conclusion:

-It is accepted in British English, American English, and global usage.
+The confusion between turnstyle and turnstile is simple to fix.
+Turnstile is the only correct spelling in British English, American English, and global usage.